 Silvertip Tetras reach a maximum size of 2 inches, live to be 10 years old, are low maintenance, and are a bright, adorable Tetra variety.
 These Tetras sport gold or yellow bodies with a black tail base and fins with orange or gold coloration that are all tipped in silver-white.

 Silvertip Tetras are peaceful, schooling fish and do best kept in medium to large schools.
-If kept in small schools of less than 10-15 fish, they may begin bullying other fish in the tank.
+If kept in small schools of less than 10 to 15 fish, they may begin bullying other fish in the tank.
 They can be kept with other community fish like other Tetra varieties, Corydoras, and livebearers like Guppies.
 They need tropical water temperatures, but they do not require planted tanks.
 To replicate their natural environment, provide a sandy substrate with leaves and driftwood or tree roots for them to swim through.

 22. Mexican Tetra